grzesiek-galezowski/tdd-ebook/manuscript/260_Part3Marker.md

 A> ## Status: under development
 A>
 A> I am in progress of writing this part.
-Still, there are several chapters that are already available for reading and pretty stable.
+Still, several chapters are already available for reading and pretty stable.
 I look forward to receiving your feedback!

 So far, we've talked a lot about the object-oriented world, consisting of objects that exhibit the following properties: